WALK, APPROACH AND OBSERVE WILDLIFE ON FOOT!

 Prepare to enjoy your walking safari by packing the following in your safari kit:

-- Pair of 8×42 optics-binoculars with chest straps, used for close-encounter observation
+- Pair of 8×42 optics-binoculars with chest straps, preferably Swarovski brand

 - Lightweight and breathable clothes you can layer.
 Avoid white or bright colors.
 Instead, choose neutral or earth tones like khaki.
 You may like to pack at least one set of safari clothes in your carry-on bag